DecodeX15/MoveYourBody/README.md

 ⭐ Don't forget to star this repository if you find it useful! ⭐

 Thank you for considering contributing to this project!
-Contributions are highly appreciated and welcomed.
+Contributions are highly appreciated and welcomed, read the [CONTRIBUTING.md](./CONTRIBUTING.md) for setting the project.

 *Note: Before opening a UI Pull Request, please ensure you read our [brand.md](./brand/brand.md) file for styling guidelines.*

 ---